Mexico says Spanish diplomats' cars blocked by Bolivia at La Paz embassy

 Those who have been identified, including Quintana, are allies of Morales wanted by the government for crimes including sedition and armed revolt.

-Mexico’s president said, “The right of asylum must be guaranteed” when asked about the dispute on Friday at a regular news briefing.
+Mexico’s President Lopez Obrador said: “The right of asylum must be guaranteed” when asked about the dispute on Friday at a regular news briefing.

 Morales left Mexico this month and is now in Argentina.